Kent County, Michigan: Elected officials

+In 1996, Kent County prosecutors were responsible for charging James King, a College student who was beaten by police.
+James King was acquitted of all charges.

 Politics

 Historically, Kent County, like West Michigan as a whole, was a stronghold for the Republican Party.
-However, the Democratic Party has received increased support since the 2000s, with Grand Rapids and nearby suburbs supporting the Democratic Party while more rural areas support the Republican Party.
-Grand Rapids also normally sends Democrats to the state legislature.
+For most of the 20th century, it was rather conservative for an urban county.
+The GOP only lost the county in four presidential elections from 1888 to 2004, two of which saw the Democratic Party win over 400 electoral votes nationwide.
+However, the Democrats have received increased support since the 2000s, with Grand Rapids and nearby suburbs supporting the Democratic Party while the outer suburbs and rural areas support the Republican Party.
+Since the 1990s, Grand Rapids has also normally sent Democrats to the state legislature.

 In 2008, Democratic presidential candidate Barack Obama narrowly carried the county, receiving 49.34% of its votes to Republican John McCain's 48.83%.
 It was the first time the county had supported a Democrat for president since 1964, and only the fourth time since 1884.
 By comparison, George W. Bush had taken almost 59 percent of the county's vote in 2004.

 In 2012, the county returned to the Republican camp as Mitt Romney won 53.0% of the vote to Obama's 45.35%.
 Four years later, Republican Donald Trump won the county with 47.66% of the vote, to 44.61% for his Democratic rival, Hillary Clinton, while Gary Johnson of the Libertarian Party received 4.58%.

 In 2020, Joe Biden received nearly 52% of the votes in the county, the largest vote share for a Democratic candidate since Lyndon Johnson in 1964.
-In comparison, Barack Obama narrowly carried the county by 1,573 votes in 2008.
+By comparison, Obama only won the county by 1,573 votes in 2008, for 49.7 percent of the vote.

 Kent County is one of only thirteen counties in the United States to have voted for Obama in 2008, Romney in 2012, Trump in 2016, and Biden in 2020.